romaincheminade/sync_ptr/README.md

 # **sync_ptr**

 Instance management and propagation is challenging.
-It involves multiple combined patterns and requires to keep track of the code managing creation and reclamation of such resources.
+They involve multiple combined patterns and requires us to keep track of the code managing creation and reclamation of such resources.

-Updating the resource on all references is not possible using standard smart pointers `std::shared_ptr`.
+Updating a resource on all its references is not possible using standard smart pointers `std::shared_ptr`.

 Chained references are complex to maintain, update, swap, steal, reclame.
-These operation often requires costly traversals.
+These operation often require costly traversals generating performance penalty.

 Providing an object managing these simplifies the design, ease the developement process and guaranties execution safety.